 - Add the dry ingredients to the butter mixture, alternating with the buttermilk.
 Start and finish with the dry ingredients.
 Make sure to scrape the side of the bowl after each addition.

 - Stir in the starter, the dried cranberries and chocolate chips.
 Mix well to combine.

 - Place the dough in a large, lightly oiled bowl, cover with plastic wrap and let rise, refrigerated, overnight.
-(Note: at this point the dough will be very wet and very sticky).

 - Prepare the filling by creaming the butter until fluffy, then beat in the icing sugar and cocoa powder.
 Grease a muffin tin.